SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 You're done!

-Positive
+> aside positive
-: Note that any publisher that publishes on topic `acme/rideshare/ride/requested/>` will be received by Solace PubSub+ Connector on the Boomi AtomSphere and logged
+> Note that any publisher that publishes on topic `acme/rideshare/ride/requested/>` will be received by Solace PubSub+ Connector on the Boomi AtomSphere and logged

 ## Takeaways